Contents

 Importance of eCommerce customer service

-• 90% of Americans use customer service as a factor in deciding whether or not to shop at an online store.
+- 90% of Americans consider customer service a key factor when deciding where to shop online.

-• 89% of customers are more likely to make a repeat purchase after a successful customer service experience.
+- 89% of consumers are more likely to make repeat purchases after a positive customer support experience.

 Increased social proof